Topoisomerase II inhibitor (IC50 = 59.2 μM).

 View Related Products by Product Action

-Keywords: Etoposide, supplier, Topoisomerase, II, inhibitors, inhibits, DNA, Isomerases, VP16, chemotherapeutics, DNA, Topoisomerase, Tocris Bioscience
+Keywords: Etoposide, supplier, Topoisomerase, II, inhibitors, inhibits, DNA, Isomerases, VP16, chemotherapeutics, DNA, Topoisomerase, DNA, Topoisomerase, Tocris Bioscience

 2 Citations for Etoposide